uspki/policies/certificate-policy.md

 ## 6.7 Network security controls
 Secure Zones are a physical or logical separation of Certificate Systems while a High Security Zone is a physical area where a private key or cryptographic equipment is stored.
 Each Zone is protected commensurate with its level of assurance.
 A High Security Zone may exist within a Secure Zone that is physically or logically separated from other Secure Zones.

-For the Root CA, the CA SHALL be operated in a High Security Zone and in an offline (powered off, disconnected) or air-gapped (powered on, disconnected) state from all other networks.
+For the Root CA, the CA shall be operated in a High Security Zone and in an offline (powered off, disconnected) or air-gapped (powered on, disconnected) state from all other networks.

 For all CAs and any Registration Authority functions, the network security controls listed below are required:

 - Secure Zones shall be implemented to secure Certificate Systems based on functional, logical, and physical (including location) relationships.
-- The same security controls SHALL be applied to all systems co-located in the same Zone with a Certificate System.
+- The same security controls shall be applied to all systems co-located in the same Zone with a Certificate System.
-- Security support systems SHALL be configured to protect systems and communications between systems inside Secure Zones and High Security Zones as well as with non-Certificate Systems to Delegated Third Parties, Public Networks, and other business partners.
+- Security support systems shall be configured to protect systems and communications between systems inside Secure Zones and High Security Zones as well as with non-Certificate Systems to Delegated Third Parties, Public Networks, and other business partners.
-- Only trusted roles SHALL have access to Secure and High Security Zones.
+- Only trusted roles shall have access to Secure and High Security Zones.
 - A network guard, firewall, or filtering router shall protect network access to CA equipment.
 - The network guard, firewall, or filtering router shall limit services allowed to and from the CA equipment to those required to perform CA functions.
 - Protection of CA equipment shall be provided against known network attacks.